Who are we?

 Develop tools to help estimate the health status of organisms;

-Increase knowledge about disease susceptibility;
+Increase knowledge concerning disease susceptibility;

 Develop feeds that are better suited to the principles of circular economy;

-Better define nutritional needs and digestive physiology;
+Improve knowledge on nutritional needs and digestive physiology;

 Support genetic improvement programs;